CJPrindle/color-seek/README.md

 ---

-## Using color-seek-cli ##
+## Using color-seek ##

 ### Command Line ###

-All interaction with **color-seek-cli** is through the Command Line Interface (CLI).
+All interaction with **color-seek** is through the Command Line Interface (CLI).
 All valid commands and switches are available via the help display.

 #### Help ####

-'color-seek-cli -h' or 'color-seek-cli --help' displays the available commands:
+'color-seek -h' or 'color-seek --help' displays the available commands:

 | Command                 | Description                                         |
 |-------------------------|-----------------------------------------------------|